umddb/cmsc424-fall2015/project3/README.md

 a status update from the Status table results in a user not having any status update, then the tuple in NumberOfStatusUpdates should be deleted.

-6. (2) As we discussed in the class a few weeks ago, one of more prominent ways to use a database system is using an external client, using APIs such as ODBC and JDBC.
+**Question 6 (2 pt)**:  As we discussed in the class a few weeks ago, one of more prominent ways to use a database system is using an external client, using APIs such as ODBC and JDBC.
 This allows you to run queries against the database and access the results from within say a Java program.

 Here are some useful links: